k21971/CrecelleHack/doc/variantfixes.md

 - Added ice as a floor coating.
 - Floor coatings can be added in level generation lua.
 Maps have been updated to reflect this.
+- Allow blood golems to be created while polypiling.
+- Remove cockatrice blood once it petrifies something.

 ## Dungeon Changes
 - Allow fountains to become frozen.
 Frozen fountains cannot be